jmichaelward/dudley/README.md

 left now is to style the module!

 _Note:_ If you follow these steps above and don't see any output, confirm the following:
-1. The field group has been assigned to the correct template or post type
+1. The field group has been assigned to the correct template or post type.
-2. All of the required fields have been entered into the module
+2. All of the required fields have been entered into the module.
 3. You've called the correct action (these should be documented in the repo for each package, but are also viewable in the main PHP class.
 Each module has a static property called `$action_name` that is used to build the name of the action.
 All actions are prefixed with `tf_acf_`).
 4. You've called the action in the correct template.

-# Location of Patterns files
+## Location of Patterns files
 From the plugin root, files for individual patterns are stored under `/vendor/acfpatterns`. `/vendor/acfpatterns/acfpatterns` contains all of the base files needed to power each package; every other package will live in a directory with its name.
 Each package contains a JSON file with its default ACF data structure, an `assets/` directory for its SCSS and JavaScript files, a `views/` directory for its template markup, and a `src/` directory for its logic.

 # Writing Custom Patterns